 Importing Configuration

-By default the spell checker searches the current directory and up the hierarchy for the following files:
+By default the spell checker searches the current directory and up the hierarchy for the following configuration files.

 The spell checker "merges" configuration to build the settings used to check a document.